free6k/gulp-css-merge-url/README.md

-# gulp-css-merge-url [BETA]
+# gulp-css-merge-url

-> Plugin for merge all css selectors witch elements contains similar url
+> Plugin for merging css selectors that contain the same URL

 ## Install